torproject/stem/docs/tutorial.rst

        Relay information is provided through documents called **descriptors**.
        This walks you through both where to get them and a small script to tell you the fastest Tor exits.

+   * - .. image:: /_static/section/tutorial/cauldron.png
+          :target: tutorial/double_double_toil_and_trouble.html

+     - .. image:: /_static/label/double_double_toil_and_trouble.png
+          :target: tutorial/double_double_toil_and_trouble.html

+       Sometimes it's easiest to learn a library by seeing how it's used in the wild.
+This is a directory of scripts and applications that use stem.